Princeton scientists create a 'cauldron of brainstorming'

 University officials approved the idea and provided start-up seed money.
 They also provided funds for the renovation of most of the fourth floor of Jadwin Hall as center quarters.
 Generous gifts from donors, mostly anonymous, have ensured that the center will be able to continue its programs and postdoctoral fellowships in the future.

 The center operated in temporary quarters on the third floor of Jadwin with limited programs, but opened its new site this fall with its first full contingent of programs and postdoctoral fellows.
-To celebrate the occasion, the center sponsored a banquet in September drawing theorists from all corners of campus.
-The event was highlighted by remarks from President Tilghman and a speech by Nobel Prize-winning physicist David Gross on “The Role of Theory in Science.”
+To celebrate the occasion, the center sponsored a banquet last month drawing theorists from all corners of campus.
+The event was highlighted by remarks by President Shirley M. Tilghman and a speech by Nobel Prize-winning physicist David Gross on "The Role of Theory in Science."

 Through the center and its various symposia, scientists are allowing themselves to ask big questions.
 What really happened at the Big Bang?
 How can we improve our understanding of climate change?
 Is there a hidden pattern within the complexity of gene networks?
 Are new kinds of "quantum" computers truly possible?
 What's the secret to these newly discovered iron high-temperature superconductors?
 Why do "rare events" like crystallization and chemical reactions occur when they do?
 And what happens when black holes collide?